 The Council shall not discriminate on the basis of race, disability, religion, color, national origin, age, gender, covered veterans status, marital status, personal appearance, sexual orientation, family responsibilities, political affiliation, source of income, place of business or residence, pregnancy, childbirth, or any other unlawful basis.
 This policy is in compliance with Title VII of the Civil Rights Act, the Americans with Disabilities Act, and the Age Discrimination in

 In 2008, Council accepted learner outcome standards to become effective in 2013.
-In 2009, documents were prepared to create affiliate relationships with specialization professions, and the Council’s name was changed from the Council on Accreditation for Recreation, Park Resources, and Leisure Services to the Council on Accreditation for Parks, Recreation, Tourism and Related Professions.
+In 2009, documents were prepared to create affiliate relationships with specialization professions, and the Council’s name was changed from the Council on Accreditation for Recreation, Park Resources, and Leisure Services to the Council on Accreditation of Parks, Recreation, Tourism and Related Professions.

 In 1986, the Council was officially recognized and accepted into membership by the Council on Postsecondary Accreditation (COPA).
 COPA was the recognition body for accrediting bodies, as well as the national association for the advancement of professional education and collegial interaction for its member organizations.
 These member organizations included both regional accreditors of entire institutions as well as accrediting organizations for professional schools and specializations such as the field of recreation, park resources, and leisure services.
 COPA included such bodies as the Association of American Law Schools, the American Council on Pharmaceutical Education, the American Psychological Association, the Society of American Foresters, the National Architectural Accrediting Board, and the New England Association of Schools and Colleges.
 In 1986 COPA evolved into CHEA, the Council for Higher Education Accreditation.
 The Council continues to be recognized CHEA.

 Professional association(s) in parks, recreation, tourism and related professions formally collaborate with the Council to accredit programs in professional specialization areas.
 These associations develop and recommend adoption of learner outcomes in the respective professional specialization, and they also participate in the review and accreditation decision process for specialization areas.
 The mission, policies and procedures of the affiliates are consistent with those of the Council.

 The Council meets annually in the fall to conduct hearings on programs being reviewed for accreditation, to consider affiliate matters, and to attend to other business matters.
 Business matters generally include policy and procedure issues, and elections of officers.
-A review of COAPRT standards is completed every seven years; the next scheduled review will be completed in 2020.
+A review of COAPRT standards is completed every seven years; the next scheduled review will be completed in 2027.